-Benoit is an integral part of Miami-Dade's national recognized women's volleyball team since 1994, dedicating countless hours, both coaching on the floor as well as coordinating recruiting efforts for the Lady Sharks.
+Benoit hasn’t slowed down since, continuing to dedicate countless hours, both coaching on the floor as well as coordinating recruiting efforts for the Sharks.

-Originally from the Dominican Republic, Benoit's multicultural understanding has had a tremendous influence on our international players, who come from all across South America, helping them acclimate to Miami's diverse culture as well as to life in the United States, and element often overlooked by those outside the profession.
+Originally from the Dominican Republic, Benoit has had a tremendous influence on MDC’s numerous international standouts, helping those student-athletes acclimate to life in the United States.

 James "Jimmy" Exley begins his fouth overall season as an assistant coach with the Miami Dade Women’s volleyball Program.
 Last season, he helped lead the Lady Sharks to a NJCAA National Runner-up Title.
 He was an assistant coach for the 1999 National Championship Team that went 34-0.
 Coach Exley is also in charge of recruiting for the team.
 Exley was the head boys volleyball coach at Miami Coral Park Senior High School from 2001-2007.